Nicholas-Gilman.jpg

 Chef Tomas Valkovic de Eska

-One example of the new breed of internationally influenced kitchens is Eska, a hip, modern place set in a lofty refurbished factory.
+One example of the new breed of internationally influenced kitchens is Eska, a hip place set in a lofty refurbished factory.
 Acting chef Tomas Valkovic creates such dishes as fermented red wheat with mushroom and egg, potatoes in ash with smoked fish, and roasted celeriac with fresh cheese.
 Roots and preserved ingredients are the common thread to his cooking.
 “I focus on what’s local and in the market, what country folk have always eaten,” he says.
-A few years ago, Czecks went for gloppy pseudo-French food, similar to what was offered in Mexico City.
-Eska is representative of the new generation’s respect for national culture, a trend very like that in Mexico of the last ten years.
+While during the dark years, Czecks had gone for gloppy pseudo-French food, Eska is representative of the new generation’s respect for national culture, a trend similar to what has been happening in Mexico during the last 20 years.

 trigo fermentado con espuma de kefir @ Eska